 Before you begin

-To check if your system includes BFloat16, use the lscpu command:
+Start by checking if your system includes BFloat16 using the lscpu command:

 lscpu | grep bf16

-If the Flags are printed, you have a processor with BFloat16.
+If you have a processor with BFloat16, the output is similar to:

 Flags: fp asimd evtstrm aes pmull sha1 sha2 crc32 atomics fphp asimdhp cpuid asimdrdm jscvt fcma lrcpc dcpop sha3 asimddp sha512 sve asimdfhm dit uscat ilrcpc flagm sb paca pacg dcpodp sve2 sveaes svepmull svebitperm svesha3 flagm2 frint svei8mm svebf16 i8mm bf16 dgh rng bti

-If the result is blank, you do not have a processor with BFloat16.
+If the output is blank, you don’t have a processor with BFloat16.

-The instructions have been tested on an AWS Graviton3 m7g.2xlarge instance.
+The instructions in this Learning Path have been tested on an AWS Graviton3 m7g.2xlarge instance.

 First, ensure your system is up-to-date and install the required tools and libraries: